 These efforts serve to keep clientele up-to-date about pesticide safety issues outside of the PSEP clinics that they attend.
 Important information is communicated to the clientele when it is needed.
 In addition, many homeowners and other Illinois residents learn how to apply pesticides correctly and safely in and around their homes.
-There were 193,424 "page views" on the website during this report year.
+There were 339,959 "page views" on the website during this report year.

 Table 4.
-Total Views for Various Pages Associated with the Pesticide Safety Education Program Website July 2015 - June 2016 Pesticide Safety Education Program Homepage 226,831 Online Private Applicator Training (English) 401,974 Online Private Applicator Training (Spanish) 9,688 Illinois Pesticide Review Newsletter 51,680
+Total Views for Variouswith the Pesticide Safety Educationsite July 2016 - June tion Program Web- Pesticide Safety Education Program Homepage 339,959 Online Private Applicator Training (English) 239,850 Online Private Applicator Training (Spanish) 6,712 Illinois Pesticide Review Newsletter 43,824

-Facebook

-The PSEP Facebook page continues to grow in its use.
-It provides yet another avenue for timely information to be delivered to pesticide users and other interested parties.
-It also serves a platform for clients to have their pest control questions answered by PSEP Specialists.
+Facebook • Facebook • The PSEP Facebook page continues to grow in its use.
+It provides yet another avenue • for timely information to be delivered to pesticide users and other interested parties.
+It • also serves a platform for clients to have their pest control questions answered by PSEP • Specialists. •